-- School teachers who are responsible for the group tour are free of charge.
+- School teachers responsible for the group tour are free of charge.

-Only one group-visit ticket is issued per group.
-Payment is made when the group arrives at the museum.
+- Only one group-visit ticket is issued per group.
+Payment is due upon arrival at the Museum.
 We cannot accept payment for the ticket before or after the visit.
 This ticket is non-refundable so please double check the number of visitors before the purchase.

-We would like to ask group leaders to collect copies of the “Visitors’ Guide” at the reception desk located on the 1st floor and distribute them to the group members before entering the exhibition hall.
+- We would like group leaders to distribute copies of the “Visitors’ Guide” to the group members before entering the exhibition hall.
+Please collect them at the reception desk located on the 1st floor.

 Copies of the "Visitors' Guide" can be obtained upon request during a pre-visit, or they can be sent by post, COD.

-Approximately fifty Minpaku Digital Guides are available.
+- Minpaku Digital Guides are available in Japanese, English, Chinese and Korean language.
 Please make a reservation in advance.

-- A learning kit for children, called Min-pack, is rented to schools and other educational institutions.
-Please use it as a tool before and after visits to the museum.
-See here for details.
+- A learning kit for children, called Min-pack, is lent to schools and other educational institutions.
+They are available free of charge for a period of two weeks.
+Only shipping charges apply.
+Please use it as a tool before and after visits to the Museum.